 What will we be doing during the evenings?

 Evening activities vary.
-There is an opening dinner and dessert reception starting at 6:30PM Sunday, July 22.
+There is an opening dinner and dessert reception starting at 6:30PM Sunday, July 14.
 Monday night, one of the seminar leaders will give a presentation.
-On Tuesday night, there is an optional group excursion, or you can enjoy dinner on your own.
-Wednesday night will feature a panel discussion.
-Thursday night will allow you to explore other options on your own.
-Friday night we will have a closing picnic.
+On Tuesday night, there is an optional group excursion, or you can enjoy a dinner on your own.
+Wednesday night will feature a panel discussion facilitated by _____.
+Thursday night will allow you to explore other options on your own, Friday night we will have a closing picnic.

 What about Transportation?